Birth date: July 6, 1935

 February 22, 1940 - Enthronement ceremony takes place in Lhasa, Tibet.
 His birth name is forfeited and he assumes the name Jetsun Jamphel Ngawang Lobsang Yeshe Tenzin Gyatso.

 November 8, 1950 - Chinese soldiers of the People’s Liberation Army invade Tibet at Lhasa.

 November 17, 1950 - The Dalai Lama assumes full political power as Tibetan Head of State and Government ahead of schedule.
-Investiture is moved up from his eighteenth birthday as a result of China's invasion of Tibet.
+Investiture is moved up from his 18th birthday as a result of China’s invasion of Tibet.

 1954-1959 - Participates in unsuccessful peace talks in Beijing with Chinese leaders including Mao Tse-Tung, Chou En-lai and Deng Xiaoping.
 In 1959, the talks end when the Chinese army forces 80,000 Tibetan refugees into exile.

 March 17, 1959 - Goes into exile; leaves Lhasa for India dressed as a soldier.